 This game is great for developing coordinate skills as well, since you ask your partner questions using the coordinates of the squares (A2, F5, etc).

-Halloween Math Activity
+4. Guessing Game Halloween Math Activity

 One last thing we always do on Halloween night is The Guessing Game!
 Each person guesses how much the candy bag will weigh at the end of trick-or-treating.

-Some years we have graphed it.
+- Game Variations: Some years we have graphed it.
 Some years we just talk about it.
 If you have more than 1 child, it could cause some tension if you’re weighing each bag.
 Of course they are going to compare who has more!
 I would suggest putting all the candy in one big bowl and guess the weight of total candy.
 Then nobody has more than anyone else…it becomes a family effort!

-More Kids Activities for Halloween
+More Halloween Math Activities for Kids

 - Halloween Math with Pumpkin Rocks